Jmchek/todo-list/README.md

 6. something new has come up while working on todos-storer.js...localStorage is read-only, so we will have to just add/retrieve data instead of CRUD
 7. todos-updater now changed to todos-remover to reflect this change
 8. now we will incorporate the todos modules into todos-manager
+9. did the same but for all projects
+10. now have to create a form to gather user data inputs (maybe a module that creats html forms whenever needed, like we just added a todo)
+11. write up form-creator.js file, first in html
+12. when the user hits submit (complete?), we will fire form-storer to get the data to process then use todos-storer.js module to take the new data into localstorage

 UX/UI stuff